 Smaller Classes + higher marks in exams + modern facilities – all thanks to you!

 We provide each child with a free cooked meal at lunchtime every day.
-We grow all the fruit & veg on site, and cook nshima (maize meal) over charcoal in the open air.
+We grow all the fruit & veg on site ourselves, and cook nshima (maize meal) over charcoal in the open air.

-Through generous overseas friends and supporters, we now have four big blocks which each contain two large classrooms.
-In the last few years, we’ve also built a science laboratory, dug a borehole, converted the head teacher’s house into an Early Years’ Unit, and erected a sustainable toilet & shower block which is large enough to serve the whole school.
+We have four huts which each contain two large classrooms.
+In the last few years, we’ve also built a science laboratory, dug a borehole, converted the head teacher’s house into an Early Years’ Unit and erected a sustainable toilet & shower block which is large enough to serve six hundred learners.

-Since 2020, we’ve also managed to buy over 3,400 of the most up-to-date textbooks, two afro-centric reading schemes to help our children learn to read fluently, and over 1,000 afro-centric reading and reference books.
+Since 2020, we’ve also managed to buy over 4,000 of the most up-to-date textbooks, two afro-centric reading schemes to help our children learn to read fluently and over 1,000 afro-centric reading and reference books.

 We’re aiming for self-sufficiency in food by developing a large market garden & livestock compound.
 As funds permit, we’re planting hundreds of fruit trees to provide future generations of learners with food and shade.

 Like everyone else in our local community, we struggle for power.
-Last year, we installed solar power for our water pump, and, this February, we provided our school office with solar power.
-Wifi is many years away!
+In 2022, we installed solar power for our water pump, and, last year, we provided our school office with solar power.
+Wi-fi is still many years away!

-We have dedicated classes for every grade from pre-school through to Grade 12.
-We aim for up to 45 children in each class: this might seem a lot overseas, but our classes are much smaller than most Zambian schools.
+We have classes for every grade from pre-school through to Grade 12.
+We aim for up to 45 children in each class: this may seem many overseas, but our classes are half the size of most Zambian schools.

 Because so many children start schooling late, or miss a few years before returning, there is an age range of six years in all our classes.
 This wide range requires specialist teaching skills, so all our teachers are well-trained and highly qualified, and we provide them with ongoing professional development.
 As a result, most teachers at other schools in the area try to send their own children to Mukwashi.

-Our Early Years’ Unit is in its own fenced site – with a classroom, outdoor learning area, nap room, large secure garden and play areas.
+Our Early Years’ Unit is in its own fenced site – with a classroom, outdoor learning area, nap room, toilets, garden, play areas and football pitch.

-We provide two full-time Catch Up Classes, with specialist literacy and numeracy teachers, for children who start schooling late, and a full-time Extra Class which provides additional learning in English, Maths & Science to those seeking to be stretched.
+We provide two full-time Catch Up Classes, with specialist literacy and numeracy teachers, for children who start schooling late, and a full-time Extra Class which provides additional learning in English, Maths & Science for Upper Primary learners seeking to be stretched.

-We follow the Zambian curriculum closely in Primary School, but conduct all our lessons exclusively in English.
-In Lower Secondary, we offer all compulsory subjects plus computer studies (we use the computer room at another school).
+We follow the Zambian curriculum closely in Primary School, but conduct all our lessons in English.
+In Lower Secondary, we offer all compulsory subjects plus computer studies (we share a computer room at another school).
 In Upper Secondary, our learners specialise in Agricultural Science and business subjects.

 English